Following are recycling guidelines for Shaker Heights.

 How can I keep up?

 We recommend following the Cuyahoga County Solid Waste District on Twitter, Facebook or Instagram for ongoing advice and information about recyling in our region.
 You can also sign up for their monthly Talking Trash newsletter.
+And, of course, download the ShakeRecycles app!

 The City's former Director of Health Scott Frank notes the following: